-The maximum demonstrated deployment speed is 133 KIAS.
+The maximum demonstrated deployment speed is 140 KIAS.

-1. Activation Handle Cover REMOVE

-2. Activation Handle (Both Hands) P ULL STRAIGHT DOWN

-After deployment, as time permits:
+After Deployment as time permits:

-3. Mixture CUTOFF

-4. Fuel Selector OFF

-5. Fuel Pump OFF

-6. Bat-Alt Master Switches OFF

-Turn the Bat-Alt Master Switches off necessary radio communications. after completing any

-7. Ignition Switch OFF

-8. ELT ON

-9. Seat Belts and Harnesses TIGHTEN

-10. Loose Items SECURE

-11. Assume emergency landing body position

-move upwind.

-12. After the airplane comes to a complete stop, evacuate guickly and
+- 3. Mixture ......CUTOFF 4.
+Fuel Selector OFF 5 Fuel Pump ......OFF Bat-Alt Master Switches.....OFF 6.
+Turn the Bat-Alt Master Switches off after completing any necessary radio communications.
+Ignition Switch.....OFF 7.
+ELT.....ON 8.
+9. 10.
+Loose Items ......
+SECURE - 11.
+Assume emergency landing body position. - 12.
+After the airplane comes to a complete stop, evacuate quickly and move upwind.

 Jerking or rapidly pulling the activation T-handle will greatly increase the pull forces required to activate the rocket.
-Use a firm and steady pulling motion - a "chin-up" type pull ensures successful activation.
+Use a firm and steady pulling motion -a "chin-up" type pull ensures successful activation.

 The Cirrus Airframe Parachute System (CAPS) should be activated immediately in the event of a spin.
-It should also be used in other life-threatening emergencies where CAPS deployment is determined to be safer than continued flight and landing.
+It should also be used in other lifethreatening emergencies where CAPS deployment is determined to be safer than continued flight and landing.